jpmml/jpmml-r/README.md

 # Usage #

-A typical fast conversion workflow has the following steps:
+A typical workflow can be summarized as follows:

 1. Use R to train a model.
-2. Serialize this model in [ProtoBuf data format] (https://code.google.com/p/protobuf/) to a file in local filesystem.
+2. Serialize the model in [ProtoBuf data format] (https://code.google.com/p/protobuf/) to a file in a local filesystem.
-3. Use the JPMML-R converter application to turn this ProtoBuf file to a PMML file.
+3. Use the JPMML-R command-line converter application to turn the ProtoBuf file to a PMML file.

 ### The R side of operations

-The serialization is handled by the [`RProtoBuf` package] (http://cran.r-project.org/web/packages/RProtoBuf/).
+The serialization is handled by the `RProtoBuf` package.

 The following R script trains a Random Forest (RF) model and saves it in ProtoBuf data format to a file `rf.pb`:
 ```R